lilchim/steam-api-dotnet/src/SteamApi.Client/README.md

 | `Type` | CacheType | Memory | Cache type to use |
 | `DefaultTtlMinutes` | int | 15 | Default time-to-live for cached items |
 | `RedisConnectionString` | string? | null | Redis connection string |

+> **Note**: Caching functionality is planned for future releases.
+The cache options are currently available for configuration but not yet implemented.

 ## Error Handling